 9 a.m.
 WELCOME.
-Gather in Tumble Inn.
+Gather.
 Coffee, tea, share oral stories about ourselves.

 9:30 a.m.
 Getting ready: Chris talks about the connection of nature and creativity.
 Check maps and plan a 45-minute walk by yourself.
 Our goal is expanding time—not compressing distance or feeling rushed in any way.

 Each writer takes to the outside, alone, for 45 minutes.
-Walk on camp roads or trails.
-All are well marked.
+Walk on roads or trails on property where we are working.
 The likely distance you’d cover would be from a few tenths of a mile to 2 miles.
 Treat thsese walks as an out-and-back: after about 22 minutes, turn around and retrace your steps.

 NO NOTEBOOKS or pencils or pens.
 Do not check your phone or send messages.
 Simply walk and pay attention to your route.
 Your one goal is to watch your feet and get back in about 45 minutes.

-Guided writing in Tumble Inn.
+Guided writing.
 Now that you are back, it’s time to write.

 12-1 p.m.
 Lunch.